 "They worry that the U.S. sees them as a greater danger than Assad, which is probably true," Landis says.
 "This underlines their anxiety that the FSA was recruited by the U.S. to fight al-Qaeda."

-On Friday, hundreds of rebel fighters pledged their allegiance to ISIS and Jabhat al-Nusra, ISIS' homegrown Syrian partner, said activist and Islamist sources.
+On Friday, hundreds of rebel fighters pledged their allegiance to ISIL and Jabhat al-Nusra, ISIL's homegrown Syrian partner, said activist and Islamist sources.

 "This is a sign the radical groups are still growing in power.
 This region could fall to the jihadists," said an activist in the northeastern town of Raqqa, who asked not to be identified, to Reuters.
 "We may see this become a trend."